-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 9 Community Form/Land Use Guideline 2: Centers A.13/15: The proposal shares entrance and parking facilities with adjacent uses to reduce curb cuts and surface parking, and locates parking to balance safety, traffic, transit, pedestrian, environmental and aesthetic concerns. √ The development will have not share entrances, but will have an agreement with the property to the north to use 31 additional spaces.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 9 Community Form/Land Use Guideline 2: Centers A.13/15: The proposal shares entrance and parking facilities with adjacent uses to reduce curb cuts and surface parking, and locates parking to balance safety, traffic, transit, pedestrian, environmental and aesthetic concerns.
 10 Community Form/Land Use Guideline 2: Centers A.14: The proposal is designed to share utility hookups and service entrances with adjacent developments, and utility lines are placed underground in common easements.
-11 Community Form/Land Use Guideline 2: Centers A.16: The proposal is designed to support easy access by bicycle, car and transit and by pedestrians and persons with disabilities. √ Bike parking will be provided inside and outside.
-12 Community Form/Land Use Guideline 3: Compatibility A.2: The proposed building materials increase the new development's compatibility. √ The proposal has received a Certificate of Appropriateness from the Landmarks Commission.
+11 Community Form/Land Use Guideline 2: Centers A.16: The proposal is designed to support easy access by bicycle, car and transit and by pedestrians and persons with disabilities.
+12 Community Form/Land Use Guideline 3: Compatibility A.2: The proposed building materials increase the new development's compatibility. √ The building materials are compatible with the existing development and natural environment.
 13 Community Form/Land Use Guideline 3: Compatibility A.4/5/6/7: The proposal does not constitute a non-residential expansion into an existing residential area, or demonstrates that despite such an expansion, impacts on existing residences (including traffic, parking, signs, lighting, noise, odor and stormwater) are appropriately mitigated.
-14 Community Form/Land Use Guideline 3: Compatibility A.5: The proposal mitigates any potential odor or emissions associated with the development. √ APCD has reviewed and approved the proposal.
+14 Community Form/Land Use Guideline 3: Compatibility A.5: The proposal mitigates any potential odor or emissions associated with the development. √ APCD has reviewed the proposal and general note no. 17 concerning mitigation measures has been added.
 15 Community Form/Land Use Guideline 3: Compatibility A.6: The proposal mitigates any adverse impacts of its associated traffic on nearby existing communities. ✓ Transportation Planning has reviewed and approved the proposal.
-16 Community Form/Land Use Guideline 3: Compatibility A.8: The proposal mitigates adverse impacts of its lighting on nearby properties, and on the night sky. √ Lighting will be code compliant.
+16 Community Form/Land Use Guideline 3: Compatibility A.8: The proposal mitigates adverse impacts of its lighting on nearby properties, and on the night sky. √ Lighting will be Land Development Code compliant per general note 15.
 17 Community Form/Land Use Guideline 3: Compatibility A.11: If the proposal is a higher density or intensity use, it is located along a transit corridor AND in or near an activity center.